 In New York, the presumption that a joint bank account is held with rights of survivorship arises when the signature card or ledger is shown to include words of survivorship.
 These words of survivorship show the intent of the joint owners to create this type of bank account.
 However, this presumption can be rebutted by showing proof that the joint bank account was created for the convenience of one joint owner only.
 When only one joint owner contributed money to the bank account or when it shown that the other joint bank account owner was added subsequently for the purpose of helping the original bank account owner with his financial affairs, the presumption that the bank account is held with rights of survivorship is rebutted, and the joint bank account is considered for convenience only.

 Thus, in a joint bank account for convenience, the entire value of the bank account is included in the estate of the joint owner who solely contributed to the bank account or for whose convenience the bank account was established.
 In a joint bank account with rights of survivorship, the amount included in the gross estate of the decedent depends on the amount the decedent contributed to the bank account.

 Although the rules on joint bank accounts can be straightforward, its application can be complex and will depend on the particular circumstances of each case.
 You may need the assistance of an expert in evaluating your case.
 Should you need further clarification, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].